 The Board believes that all the nominees will be available and able to serve as directors.
-If any nominee is unable to serve, the Board may decide to do one of three things.
-The Board may recommend a substitute nominee, the Board may reduce the number of directors to eliminate the vacancy, or the Board may fill the vacancy later.
+If any nominee is unable to serve, the Board may do one of three things.
+The Board may recommend a substitute nominee, reduce the number of directors to eliminate the vacancy, or fill the vacancy later.
 The shares represented by all valid proxies may be voted for the election of a substitute if one is nominated.

 The three nominees with the highest number of votes will be elected.
 If a shareholder, present in person or by proxy, withholds a vote from one or more directors, the shareholder's shares will not be counted in determining the votes for those directors.
 If a shareholder holds shares in a broker's account and has given specific voting instructions, the shares will be voted as the shareholder directed.
-If no instructions are given, under New York Stock Exchange rules the broker may decide how to vote for the Board nominees.
+If no instructions are given, under New York Stock Exchange rules the broker may decide how to vote on the Board nominees.

-The principal occupations and business experience of the nominees and of the continuing directors are described below:
+The principal occupations and business experience of the management nominees and of the continuing directors are described below.

-THE FOLLOWING HAVE BEEN NOMINATED FOR ELECTION AT THE 1997 ANNUAL MEETING OF SHAREHOLDERS:
+THE FOLLOWING HAVE BEEN NOMINATED FOR ELECTION AT THE 1998 ANNUAL MEETING: